edsilv/iiif.io/source/api/search/0.9/index.md

 {:.no_toc}
 __This Version:__ {{ page.major }}.{{ page.minor }}.{{ page.patch }}{% if page.pre != 'final' %}-{{ page.pre }}{% endif %}

-_Copyright © 2015 Editors and contributors.
-Published by the IIIF under the [CC-BY][cc-by] license._

 __Beta Specification for Trial Use__
 This is a work in progress.
 We are actively seeking implementations and feedback.
 No section should be considered final, and the absence of any content does not imply that such content is out of scope, or may not appear in the future.
 Please send any feedback to [iiif-discuss@googlegroups.com][iiif-discuss].
 {: .alert}